 How to start paying off credit card debt

-Before you look at loan options to pay off credit card debt, there are a couple things it makes sense to do first.
+Before you look at loan options to pay off credit card debt, there are a couple of things it makes sense to do first.

 - Check your credit report.